Merge conflicts

 Conflicts you can resolve in the user interface

-• The file is in a UTF-8 compatible encoding.
+• Uses UTF-8 compatible encoding.

-• The file does not already contain conflict markers.
+• Doesn’t contain conflict markers.

 1. On the left sidebar, select Search or go to and find your project.